Territorial Defence Force (Poland): Organization

 Plans announced in January 2016 called for what officials said would eventually become a 46,000-man contingent, though initially the WOT would consist of just three brigades sited in the north east of the country and funded with an annual appropriation of approximately €60 million; it was later reported the force would have a maximum size of 35,000 personnel.
 As envisaged, the Territorial Defence Force is to be a part-time, all-volunteer organization, with soldiers receiving 30 days of military training per year.
 Unlike existing reserve forces, which upon mobilization are integrated into regular components of the Polish military, the Territorial Defence Force will be designed to operate autonomously in home areas and with personnel drawn from the local population.
 According to Polish military planners, this set-up would be most effective in countering hybrid warfare.
 As part of the Ministry of Defense acquisition plans for 2017–2022, the total number of volunteers was set to 50,000 and a budget of 3.2 billion zloty outlaid to arm and equip them.

 Besides responding to external military threats, the WOT will, according to the Defense Ministry, help strengthen Poland's "patriotic and Christian foundations".

 Poland is divided into 16 Voivodeships.
 The Territorial Defence Troops follow the administrative division with a brigade formed in each voievodship.
 The exception is the Masovian, which has two territorial defence brigades due to the significance of the capital Warsaw.
 For mobilisation duties and liaison to the local authorities there is a Voievodship Military Staff in each of the 16 voievodships and the territorial brigades' HQs are located nearby.
-The commander of the Territorial Defence Troops is a division general and the brigades are commanded by colonels.
+The commander of the Territorial Defence Troops is a general officer ranking major general and the brigades are commanded by colonels.